dljvandenberg/drivendata_water_pumps/BACKLOG.md

     a.
 Check ratio of NAs, unknowns, zeros, wpt_name=="none", near zeros in long/latitude, date_recorded (and document reasons to exclude)
     a.
 Replace incorrect zeros by NAs? (and write down assumptions)
     a.
 Test imputation of missing values (during preProc="knnImpute"; also test on validation/test sets)
+    a.
+Check for zero variance for specific factor levels of a specific variable when using small training set (can cause zero variance error during PCA preprocess step)
 #.
 Troubleshoot memory issues
     a.
 Read more info
     a.
 Find limitations